 In her current role, Gina is responsible for Lenovo-China’s mobile business group, including product development, strategy and mobile business group operations.
 Previously, Gina has held various leadership roles in human resources, marketing, corporate strategy, and planning.

 In addition, Gina hosts a popular Wei Bo (the Chinese equivalent of Twitter) with 3.2 million followers, sharing her observations about Lenovo and the world.

 Gina has been with Lenovo since 1990 and is currently headquartered in Beijing.

-Equipped with a strong technical and business background, Yolanda is the vice president of global human resources operations and the chief diversity officer at Lenovo.
+Equipped with a strong technical and business background, Yolanda is the vice president of global human resources and the chief diversity officer at Lenovo.
 In addition to founding the first-ever diversity office for a company of Chinese heritage, she has transformed Lenovo’s day-to-day human resources operations by ensuring consistency of processes, systems and data for a complex global company with employees in more than 60 nations.
 Yolanda supports nine executive committee members: HR; Marketing; Legal; Finance; Strategy; Research & Technology; IT, Services; and a new business – Lenovo Capital Incubator Group, which invests in start-ups for Lenovo.

 She has been with the company since 2007, previously working at Dell.
 Conyers is based in Austin, Texas